 The 39th week of the year dropped down to only 39% of the same week in 2019.
 This capped off a “September slump” over the last three weeks of the month.
 Fortunately, October has kicked off in record-breaking form and should produce a strong rebound.
-The third quarter of 2021 ended up at 51% of same quarter in 2019.
+The third quarter of 2021 ended up at 51% of the same quarter in 2019.
 After a disappointing the first two quarters, comparing at 11% and 25% respectively, the third quarter showed steady progress on the road to recovery.
 But will it be fast enough?

 The first three quarters of 2021 generated only 30% of the box office from the same period in 2019.
-The decline in attendance was even higher than 70%, because of the increase in average ticket price.
+The decline in attendance was even higher than 70%, because of the increase in the average ticket price.
 Exhibitors also have to add to this a loss of income from lower concessions sales due to lower attendance.

-By this point, the industry has made it through the worst of their struggles on a comparative basis with 2019.
+By this point, the industry has made it through the worst of its struggles on a comparative basis with 2019.
 The most recent four weeks add up to 57% of the same four weeks in 2019.
 The current rate of recovery is a gain of 1.27 percentage points per week.
 At this rate, it will take up to the final day of 2021 to climb back to earning 75% of 2019 levels.
 Let’s see how October’s performance moves the needle.